Mapúa Malayan Colleges Laguna: Initial years

 In 1999, when the Yuchengco Group of Companies (YGC), led by the esteemed Ambassador Alfonso T. Yuchengco, took ownership of the Mapúa Institute of Technology (now Mapúa University), significant efforts were made to enhance the institution's academic programs and facilities.

-Through the years, new programs such as Computer Science, Information Technology, Material Science and Engineering, Biological Engineering, Psychology, Accountancy, and Hotel and Restaurant Management have been added to Mapúa's offering of Engineering and Architecture programs.
+Through the years, new programs such as Computer Science, Information Technology, Material Science and Engineering, Biotechnology, Nursing, Psychology, Accountancy, and Hotel and Restaurant Management have been added to Mapúa's offering of Engineering and Architecture programs.
 In fulfillment of the long-term development plan of Mapúa, a six-hectare land was acquired for its expansion and presence in Laguna, which stands as one of Calabarzon's industrial and commercial hubs.

 Groundwork started in late 2005, and on January 23, 2006, Malayan Colleges Laguna (MCL) acquired its corporate personality following its registration with the Securities and Exchange Commission.
 The school began its operations with more than 860 freshmen students in its inaugural year.

 In November 2006, the Commission on Higher Education (CHED) granted approval to MCL to offer eight programs in the fields of Engineering, Information Technology, and Business.
-This came after MMCL successfully met the standards set by CHED's Regional Quality Assurance Team.
+This came after Mapúa MCL successfully met the standards set by CHED's Regional Quality Assurance Team.
 Three (3) colleges were initially established under the Mapúa Institute of Technology at Laguna (MITL), the E.T.
 Yuchengco College of Business (ETYCB), and the College of Information Technology, which was later renamed as the College of Computer and Information Science (CCIS).
 The College of Arts and Science (CAS) and the Mapúa-PTC College of Maritime Education and Training (Mapúa-PTC CMET) were eventually added, followed by the Institute for Excellence in Continuing Education and Lifelong Learning (I-ExCELL).

 In 2014, MCL received the seal of approval for its Maritime Programs from the Belgian Maritime Inspectorate (BMI).

-In 2015, MCL's engineering programs have been accredited by the Philippine Technological Council (PTC) through its Accreditation and Certification Board for Engineering and Technology (ACBET).
+In 2015, MCL's engineering programs were accredited by the Philippine Technological Council (PTC) through its Accreditation and Certification Board for Engineering and Technology (ACBET).

 In 2016, MCL established and opened the MCL Senior High School, its response to the implementation of K-12 in basic education.
 To shelter the institution's growing community, a building named after Albert Einstein was constructed, named after the scientist who, in his lifetime's work, exuded MCL's motto: Excellence and Virtue.

 In 2019, MCL was granted Autonomous Status through CHED Memorandum Order No. 12, Series of 2019.
 It also became an official member of the Philippine Association of Colleges and Universities.